 So without further ado, here’s the list:

 Being Part of the Team

 We use Kanban to manage production.
+Kanban is a system that helps ensure everyone on the team is productive, and ensures work gets done in the right order.
 This is a short and to the point primer.

 Here’s what the whole “culture of learning” thing is all about.

 Agile has changed how software is built.
 The Manifesto is really helpful This is what agile really is all about.

 Git – The Simple Guide